Fralo/expense_tracker_app/DESIGN_PATTERNS.md

 The Command pattern is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.

 - **Use Case**: This could be used to encapsulate actions like "add expense", "create account", etc. Each action would be a command object.
 This would make it easier to implement features like an undo/redo stack.
 It would also help to decouple the user interface from the business logic.

-### Model-View-Controller (MVC)

-The MVC pattern is an architectural pattern that separates an application into three main logical components: the model, the view, and the controller.

-- **Use Case**: Your project already has a `model` and `controllers` package.
-You could formalize the MVC structure by creating a `view` package for all UI-related classes.
-This would lead to a better separation of concerns and make the application easier to maintain and test.
-  - **Model**: Manages the application's data and business logic.
-  - **View**: Displays the data to the user.
-  - **Controller**: Handles user input and updates the model.